The purpose of this phase is to:

 Moving to the next phase of business case development is never a foregone conclusion.
 Each phase must include an assessment of whether it is worth continuing to develop the proposed investment at this time, and by this organisation(s).

-The business case developer and the problem owner make an initial assessment of the strength of the business case, guided by the 16 investment questions, and evaluate the investment proposal against the IAF.
+The business case developer and the problem owner make an initial assessment of the strength of the business case, guided by the business case assessment questions, and evaluate the investment proposal against the IAF.
 The results of this ‘self-assessment’ should be recorded in the PBC document.